Feeling Thorny: Cactus Themed Designs

 Prickly Pair

-In a juxtaposition of Mexican and European aesthetics, Mexican designer Valentina Gonzalez Wohlers blends a classical French Louis XV oval chair from the Rococo period with the Nopal cactus to create a fun, whimsical set of chairs that symbolize the artist’s Mexican heritage and national pride.
+In a juxtaposition of Mexican and European esthetics, Mexican designer Valentina Gonzalez Wohlers blends a classical French Louis XV oval chair from the Rococo period with the Nopal cactus to create a fun, whimsical set of chairs that symbolize the artist’s Mexican heritage and national pride.

 Desert Cactus Pouf

 Sanne van den Hoogen, a student in textile design at the Academy of Fine Arts in Maastricht in the Netherlands, based her knitted POUF, above, on the shape of a cactus flower.
-Check out this other cactus pouf, The BUX, by Dutch design team Dutch Summer that we posted about last year.
+Check out this other cactus pouf, The BUX, by the Dutch design team Dutch Summer that we posted about last year.

-Cactus Stool
+Cuddly Cactus

 Oh For the Love of Cacti!

-Artist Xiang Yun’s cactus chair and ottoman, above, for the China Chair Project expresses her “lifelong love of cacti.”
+Artist Xiang Yun’s cactus chair and ottoman, above, for the China Chair Project, expresses her “lifelong love of cacti.”

 Cactus Baskets From Garden Hoses